-Phase 2 Year 4 dredging operations began on May 7, 2014.
-Monitoring is conducted daily for river operations and at the Processing Facility during the dredging season.
-View noise monitoring on the Quality of Life Monitoring Interactive Map.
+Phase 2 Year 5 dredging operations began on May 7, 2015.
+Monitoring is conducted daily for river and Processing Facility operations during the dredging season.
 For Phase 2 noise monitoring data, click on the calendar below.
-Phase 1 data is available by clicking on the link at the bottom of the page.
+Noise monitoring information can also be viewed on the Quality of Life Monitoring Interactive Map.
+Phase 1 monitoring information is available by clicking on the link at the bottom of the page.

 Calendar (Please click on data for more information)

 |*Control level is the level at which measures are recommended or required|